Walk 3516 - printer friendly version

 Ascent - 2350 feet / 712 metres

 Postcode BN21 4QU (approx. location only)

-This is the first section of a national trail that extends from Eastbourne, a popular seaside resort in East Sussex, to Winchester, the ancient capital of Britain, in Hampshire.
+This is the first section of the South Downs Way, a National Trail that extends from Eastbourne, a popular seaside resort in East Sussex, to Winchester, the ancient capital of Britain, in Hampshire.
 The cliff top walk with its dramatic views is recognised as the finest of its type in South East England.